Lyn Hughes: Connecting Through Cooking

 I must admit that it had also been a relief to find that not every toilet in Japan had a heated seat and needed a user manual and an engineering degree to use.
 But that’s a different story!

 Being brought up in the West can mean that it is difficult to relate to a culture as different as Japan's.
 Language difficulties, even with many Japanese people fluent in English, can make it tricky to explain things in a way that makes sense in the context of a British upbringing.

 Duncan and Izumi make this easy for visitors.
 Kyoto residents who have been working with Audley clients since 2005, both have Japanese and English parents and work as translators.
 Izumi grew up in Spain so also speaks fluent Spanish!
 Having been raised by mixed parents, they not only speak two languages as native speakers, but are uniquely placed to explain one culture in a way that makes sense to the other.
 They have lived in Kyoto for over ten years and know the city intimately.

 Taking an evening geisha walk with them, through Kyoto’s traditional Gion district, you’re not only more likely to spot some of the elusive geisha, but will also get a deeper understanding of their traditions, their place in Japanese culture and the motivations of the young girls who give up so much in order to become geisha.

-From the stunning landscapes of Hokkaido in the temperate north to the sub-tropical islands of Okinawa in the south, the calm of Japan’s Zen temples, the majesty of its ancient castles, the peaceful beauty of Mount Fuji and the neon-lit urban futurescapes of Tokyo make this one of our favourite and most rewarding destinations.
+From the stunning landscapes of Hokkaido in the temperate north to the subtropical islands of Okinawa in the south, the calm of Japan’s Zen temples, the majesty of its ancient castles, the peaceful beauty of Mount Fuji and the neon-lit urban futurescapes of Tokyo make this one of our favorite and most rewarding destinations.